 A root canal is a treatment performed to repair and save an infected tooth instead of removing it altogether.
-At Hulen Smiles, Implant and Cosmetic Dentist, during a root canal, the infected pulp, nerves, and blood vessels are removed from inside the tooth, and the area is cleaned thoroughly.
+At Hulen Smiles, Implant and Cosmetic dentist in Fort Worth TX, during a root canal, the infected pulp, nerves, and blood vessels are removed from inside the tooth, and the area is cleaned thoroughly.
 Then, the tooth is filled with a rubber-like material called gutta-percha to seal it off.

 Finally, a crown is placed over the tooth to help strengthen it and protect it from future damage.
 In most cases, a root canal will completely relieve pain and restore the functionality of the affected tooth.